• a high temperature

 If they then start to have coronavirus symptoms, they should stay at home and not meet up with other people for 10 days from when their symptoms started

 While you are staying at home arrange for food and medication to be delivered.
-They must not come into your home.
+Delivery people must not come into your home.

 1. Use a different bathroom if possible.
 If you use the same bathroom clean it each time after you use it.
 Wipe all surfaces you have touched using strong household cleaner (disinfectant)